A Better Phonetic Alphabet

 The thicker parts of this tapering membrane resonate with lower frequencies, while the thinner parts resonate with higher frequencies.
 Indeed, our ears perform an analog variation of the Fourier Transform for every sound we hear!

-Based on research about which frequencies we can tell apart, the model’s frequency axis is divided into 201 bins.
+Based on prior research about which frequencies we can tell apart, the model’s frequency axis is divided into 201 bins.
 Across time, each bin oscillates back and forth (blue and red) about its mean position (white).

 The benefit of using CoNNear over a DFT is that we can work with a representation that is very close to how we perceive sounds.